aragon/aragon.js/docs/APP.md

 Register data for consumption by an external app.

-This function simply sends a blob of data from `from` application, containing `actionId` and `cid` (internal and external unique identificators) along with optional `to` list of addresses of target applications allowed to access the data.
+This function simply sends a blob of data from `from` application, containing `dataId` and `cid` (internal and external unique identificators) along with optional `to` list of addresses of target applications allowed to access the data.

 #### Parameters